domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Jonah Byrde: When you own the game, you don't need quarters.
 You can set it to give you infinite lives.
 Marty Byrde: That'd be cheating. --Ozark, S3:E5, It Came From Michoacán

 You think darkness is your ally?
 You merely adopted the dark.
 I was born in it; molded by it. --Bane, Fictional Supervillain

+The running woman holds her breasts for beauty's sake, not because she thinks she'll lose them.
+(It is because of beauty that a woman holds her breasts when she runs, not because the breast is going to fall to the ground.). --Twi (Ghanaian) Proverb